json-api/json-api/_format/1.1/index.md

 > Note: unrecognized values are not necessarily invalid or erroneous values.
 > For example, the timestamps profile might be revised later to actually define
 > a "createdUnixEpoch" key.
-This key would be unrecognized by all existing
+This key would be unrecognized by all applications
-> applications at the time, but not by ones created/deployed later.
+> that existed at the time it was defined, but not by ones created/deployed later.

 Each profile **MAY** define its own rules for how applications should proceed when encountering unrecognized values.